Local Access Forum members

 John Thompson (Chair) Appointed until September 2019

 John has over 40 years experience and knowledge of Derbyshire and Peak District countryside issues, having latterly worked for the National Park Authority as Director of Recreation and Education until his retirement in May 2007.
 In this role he developed close and effective partnerships with a number of bodies including national and regional sports and recreation panels.
 He has also served on the National Forest Board for six years.
-He is also active in his local community, and is currently chair of Wirksworth Recreation Ground Trust, providing opportunities for local sports and chair of the Anthony Gell School Foundation Trust, which has supported development of improved sports facilities for the school and community.
+He is also active in his local community, and was chair of the Anthony Gell School Foundation Trust for over 20 years until June 2018.
+This supported development of improved sports facilities and other opportunities for the school and community.
+He is also a trustee (former chair) of the Wirksworth Recreation Ground Trust, providing opportunities for local sports.

 Bob Berzins (Vice-chair) Appointed until June 2019